 Other useful resources

 If you are a new commencing international postgraduate student, this program is just for you!
-Expression of Interest for the MDHS Buddy Program is now open for students commencing in Start Year 2021.
+Expression of Interest for the MDHS Buddy Program is now closed for students commencing in Start Year 2021.

 MEET OUR SENIOR BUDDIES

 Our Senior Buddies are students who have been at the University of Melbourne for a longer period of time and are familiar with navigating student life on campus.

 They can help you learn some tips and tricks for starting out at university.